 - Compassionate Allowances: Certain cases that usually qualify for disability can be allowed as soon as the diagnosis is confirmed.
 Examples include acute leukemia, Lou Gehrig’s disease (ALS), and pancreatic cancer.

-- Quick Disability Determinations: We use sophisticated computer screening to identify cases with a high probability of allowance.
+- Quick Disability Determinations: We use computer screening to identify cases with a high probability of allowance.

-For more information about our disability claims process, visit our Benefits For People With Disabilities website.
+For more information about our disability claims process, visit our Benefits for People with Disabilities website.

 4. Can you do the work you did previously?

 At this step, we decide if your medical impairment(s) prevents you from performing any of your past work.
 If it doesn’t, we’ll decide you don’t have a qualifying disability.
 If it does, we proceed to Step 5.